-With 16 airline partners and three hotel chains at your disposal, American Express points open up a world of travel opportunities.
+With nearly two dozen airline partners and hotel chains at your disposal, American Express points open up a world of travel opportunities.
 But whether you’re a newbie to points and miles or an old hand, there’s no denying these transfers are a whole new can of worms, with confusing twists and considerations to keep in mind.

 We’ll show you how to transfer your American Express Membership points – and some of the best partners to keep in mind.

 Before we get into the “how?”, let’s cover the “where?”
 As in, where can you transfer your American Express Membership Rewards?
-With 19 transfer partners overall, American Express has the largest stable of transfer partners out there.
+With more than 20 transfer partners overall, American Express has the largest stable of airline and hotel partners out there.

 Below are the current options, as well as how long it takes to move points from your American Express account to an airline or hotel brand.